Corrected Bayesian information criterion for stochastic block models: Introduction

 \section{Introduction}

-Community structure within network data is quite common.
-For instance, peoples form groups in social networks based on common locations, interests, occupations and so on; proteins form communities based on functions in metabolic networks; papers form communities by research topics in citation networks.
-As a result, the links (or edges) among nodes are dense within communities and relatively sparse inter-communities.
+Community structure is one of the most widely used structures for network data.
+For instance, peoples form groups in social networks based on common locations, interests, occupations, etc.; proteins form communities based on functions in metabolic networks; publications can be grouped to communities by research topics in citation networks.
+The links (or edges) between nodes are generally dense within communities and relatively sparse between communities.
 Identifying such sub-groups provides important insights into network formation mechanism and how network topology affects each other.

-The stochastic block model (SBM) proposed by \cite{Holland:Laskey:Leinhardt:1983} is the best studied network models to detect community structure.
-For its applications, see \cite{Snijders:Nowicki:1997} and \cite{Nowicki:Snijders:2001}.
+The stochastic block model (SBM) proposed by \cite{Holland:Laskey:Leinhardt:1983} is one of the best studied network models for community structures.
+See \cite{Snijders:Nowicki:1997} and \cite{Nowicki:Snijders:2001} for a first application of the SBM in community detection.
+We briefly describe the model.
 Let $A\in \{0,1\}^{n\times n}$ be the symmetric adjacency matrix of an undirected graph with $n$ nodes.
-In the stochastic block model with $k$ communities, each node is associated with one community labeled by $z_k(i)$, where $z_k(i)\in [k]$.
+In the SBM with $k$ communities, each node is associated with a community, labeled by $z_k(i)$, where $z_k(i)\in [k]$.
 Here $[m]=\{1,\ldots,m\}$ for any positive integer $m$.
 In other words, the nodes are given a community assignment $z_k: [n]\rightarrow[k]^n$.
-The diagonal entries of $A$ are all zeros and the entries of the upper triangle matrix $A$ are independent Bernoulli random variables with success probabilities $\{P_{ij}\}$ which only depend on the community labels of nodes $i$ and $j$.
-That is, given the node communities, all edges are independent and for certain probability matrix $\mathbf{\theta}_k=\{\theta_{kab}\}_{1\leq a\leq b\leq k}$,
+The diagonal entries of $A$ are zeros (no self-loop) and the entries of the upper triangle matrix $A$ are independent Bernoulli random variables with success probabilities that only depend on the community labels of nodes $i$ and $j$.
+That is, all edges are independently generated given the node communities, and for a certain probability matrix $\mathbf{\theta}_k=\{\theta_{kab}\}_{1\leq a,b\leq k}$,

 For simplicity, $\theta_k$ and $z_k$ are abbreviated to $\theta$ and $z$, respectively.